EPISODES OF VIOLENCE:

 Millions of Americans with Serious Brain Disorders Go Untreated

-An estimated 4.5 million Americans today suffer from
+An estimated 4.5 million Americans today suffer from two of

 the severest forms of brain disorders, schizophrenia and manic-depressive illness (2.2